KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_3_cloning_your_local_repository.md

   ![](/images/GHClone.png)

 2. In Git Bash or iTerm2, type `git clone ` and then paste in the URL of your repo.

+  {% hint style='tip' %}
+  Git Bash users use the `shift` + `ins` keys on your keyboard to paste into Git Bash.  iTerm2 users use `cnd` + `v` keys to paste into iTerm2.
+  {% endhint %}

-You should see it churn out something that looks like this: <br>
+  You should see it churn out something that looks like this:
 ![](../assets/image03.png)

 3. Type `ls -la` to verify that it did indeed copy down the repository.
-Now you have a copy on GitHub, and a local copy that you can modify without affecting the original.
+Now you have a copy on GitHub, and a local copy that you can modify without affecting the remote until you tell it to.

+4. Type `cd MyFirstRepo` to change directory into your repository.
+  {% hint style='tip' %}
-4. Change directory into your repository directory.
-Hint: The directory is named the same as what you named your repository.
+  The directory is named the same as what you named your repository.
+  {% endhint %}

 5. Next, we are going to make a simple change to the _README.md_ file, so that you can track the changes in the next section.